C# PDF generation quick start guide

 The file is on our site, for you to see how the resulting PDF with the beautiful image looks like.

 To use an image, you would need to add it to the document first.
 The library can read the image from a file or a stream.
-I changed BuildDocument method to show how to add an image to the document.
+I changed the BuildDocument method to show how to add an image to the document.

-The sample code for this step is in HelloWorld5 class of the example app.
+The sample code for this step is in the HelloWorld5 class of the example app.
 Below are the parts that changed from the previous step.

 static void BuildDocument(Document doc)